It's our 40th Birthday! Take a look at our birthday offers page here

 Image

-We offer a complimentary baggage transfer service for all the pilgrimes that join our Camino De Santiago trails, whether on foot or bike.
+We offer a complimentary baggage transfer service for all pilgrims that join our Camino De Santiago trails, whether on foot or bike.
 Simply pack up and leave your bags at the mornings hotel.
 Our team will pick them up and have them at your next stop, all ready for you when you arrive that evening

 What is my Pilgrim Passport?